Early adoption of a modular industrial SCADA for an R & D application makes expansion easy

-In the mid 90s a company needed to record and visualize data coming from its two fermentors.
-Instead of implementing laboratory software used for ad hoc experimentation, BME Systems recognized the utility of using new, PC-based industrial SCADA (Supervisory Control and Data Acquisition) software as a more robust and potentially expandable means for accomplishing the task.
+In the mid 90s a small biotech company needed to record and visualize data coming from its two fermentors.
+Instead of implementing laboratory software used for ad hoc experimentation, BME Systems recognized the utility of using PC-based industrial SCADA (Supervisory Control and Data Acquisition) software as a more robust and potentially expandable means for accomplishing the task.
 The decision was not easy because the investment was significant for the small company.

 Today the same system records over 3000 process value tags from over 40 continuously operating fermentors and associated instruments from different manufacturers.
 Interface to each of the units and instruments is connected to the SCADA software via a middleware gateway that allows supervisory control of feeds and cascades for the units by an external control system connected via and OPC tunnel.